epsaul/Pi-1B-Kiosk-Server/README.md

 # Pi-1B Kiosk Server

 A lightweight kiosk interface for Raspberry Pi 1B.
 Designed for public-facing terminals such as issue trackers, status boards, or interactive signage.
-Prioritizes resilience, simplicity, and minimal resource usage.
+Prioritises resilience, simplicity, and minimal resource usage.

 ## Overview
 - Runs on legacy hardware (Raspberry Pi 1B)